-What to do in the brand new beach, that was recently given back to the public?
+What to do on the brand new beach that was recently given back to the public?

 The beach is considered the most beautiful and virgin beach in Eilat – all 500 meters of its coastline.
 300 meters are given directly to the public, and the other 200 were given to Eilat’s municipality as an ecological beach for preservation.
-The fact that this place was closed for so long, mostly means that what you can find underwater is a marine treasure.
+This place was closed for so long mostly means that what you can find underwater is a marine treasure.
 If you’re into diving (be it scuba or just snorkeling for now), this is the place to go right now.
-The reef is unharmed and hundreds of colorful fish paint the entire underwater scene.
+The reef is unharmed, and hundreds of colorful fish paint the entire underwater scene.